The Vodou Physicist - Cover

 Someone’s around here, she thought.
 Close by.
 But I don’t see anyone.

 She walked a short distance further and could definitely sense that she had passed the location of the emotional source.
-Turning around, she carefully crept back, scanning the area both visually and with her empathic sensitivity.
+Turning around, she carefully crept back, scanning the area first visually and then using her empathic sensitivity.
 There, concealed under a dense hawthorn bush, she could barely see a small figure hiding.
 The fear pouring from the figure became intense as Tamara stopped at the bush.

 “Are you hurt?
 I mean no harm,” Tamara said softly.
 “I’m just a girl on a hike and I’m alone.
 You’re terribly scared, I can see, and I can help you.
 Are you injured?
 Hungry?”